 Managing cash flow

-With many customers paying for services via invoice or ‘on completion of work’, payment can often take a while to come in which means a lot of chasing up invoices and struggling to make ends meet in the meantime.
+With many customers paying for services via invoices or ‘on completion of work’, payment can often take a while to come in, which means a lot of chasing up invoices and struggling to make ends meet in the meantime.
 Waiting a matter of months for payment and having cash flow interrupted can be detrimental to the day to day running of a business, and also a deterrent to taking on large contracts for fear of yet more late payments.

 Bootstrapping for quick results

 For small firms or consultants, the notion of self-funding a lot of the business is very tempting, as it’s easier to get things paid for and done.
-But it is also one of the easiest ways to have a business backed into a corner when it comes to financing.
-Getting out of this cycle of expensing from your own funds can be tough, especially when the costs you need to pay just keep coming.
+But it is also one of the easiest ways to back a business into a corner when it comes to financing.
+Getting out of this cycle of expensing from your own funds can be tough, especially when the costs you need to pay just keep on coming.

 Hiring skilled workers